Mosaic T – non-oversampling, non-filtering and non-conformistic DAC

 Simultaneously with this Mosaic review, two new Jeff Rowland components are currently over for review: the Capri s2 preamp and 125 poweramp driving the Duettas.
 Almost entirely independent of source used, the Mosaic is feeling right at home in this company.

-The Meridian 506.24 CD player, connected directly to the Mosaic using glass fiber toslink shows totally no signs of a lack in bass power, drive or transient behaviour.
+The Meridian 506.24 CD player, connected directly to the Mosaic using glass fiber TOSlink shows totally no signs of a lack in bass power, drive or transient behavior.
 And again evident is the feeling of effortless detailing combined with smooth fluidity.

 Switching to the resident Devialet 120 normally used in this setup, the results keep impressing me.